 Like many developed nations Switzerland struggles with reality versus the allure of flattering statistics.
 Culture, tradition and engrained biases all play a role in how people treat each other.
 The role of women in wine is no different.

-The history of women in the industry is a short one.
+The history of women in the wine industry is a short one.
 1954 was the year Françoise Berguer integrated the State School of Enology and Viticulture (Changins) with the help of her insistent father, proprietor of Clos des Gondettes in Geneva.
 By the time she took over the family’s vineyards in 1973 she was one of Geneva’s most colorful characters with a hand in several narratives, including wine, art and politics.
 She was a founding member of the women’s association Nous Artisanes du Vin (née, Artisanes de la Vigne et du Vin) and continued to be active until her recent death in August.
 The association has become a breeding-ground for female leadership in the industry.
-She presided over Gondettes for nearly fifty years and deserves substantial credit for sustaining Geneva’s connection to the old Savoie varieties altesse and mondeuse.
+She presided over Gondettes for nearly fifty years and deserves substantial credit for sustaining Geneva’s connection to the old Alpine varieties altesse and mondeuse.

 At the same time, her contemporary, Erna Burgener, was making waves in Valais; first, as an unwelcome student at the business school in St. Maurice, then, as the canton’s first vigneronne.
 After the death of her father, she and her brother divided responsibilities for the family business.
 She took the restaurant and vineyards where she learned the art of hospitality and the peculiarities of local viticulture.
 In time, she became an essential resource and consultant to many other growers in Valais, all while bridging the gap between the chemically-dominated mid-century and the more sustainable practices of today.
 She was an early champion of the production intégrée methodology.

 From these nourishing roots sprang the next generation of women with still more pioneering work to do.